 If you have not moved in some time, do not wait until you have found your dream home and completed the entire home buying process before you begin packing and purging.
 It took my husband and I a full three weeks to get packed and moved because we had lived in the home that we moved from for so long.

-Rebecca G. Neale, the Personal Finance Lawyers suggests, “Cleaning out the garage, the basement, the attic, the closets — anywhere that extra stuff lives.
+Rebecca G. Neale, a divorce, custody, and estate planning lawyer suggests, “Cleaning out the garage, the basement, the attic, the closets — anywhere that extra stuff lives.
 Decluttering now will make packing easier and moving cheaper.
 Bonus points if you can sell any of it and put the proceeds into your down payment fund! “

 As you can see, there are a lot of things to accomplish before you really begin house hunting and it can be overwhelming, but, you have a full year before you buy your house.
 You can accomplish most of these things through careful repetitive action and the end result can be a home that you have prepared for, at a price that you can afford that will not squeeze your budget.